ihavethatonvinyl/blog/content/liner-notes/mailbag-1.md

 [Brooklyn Steel](https://www.bowerypresents.com/venues/brooklyn-steel).
 It’s just the right size, the sound is good, the sight lines are great no matter where you stand, and I found a spot right by the entrance where I can lean on the wall and still see everything.
 Also shout out to [Warsaw Brooklyn](https://www.warsawconcerts.com/), where you can get pierogies before the show.

-As someone who loves digital music but hates streaming I'm curious if you've maintained a digital collection and/or if you have any thoughts on the mp3 blog glory days

 ![](/images/upload/screenshot-2025-03-08-at-4.05.09 am.png)